| The following is the complete

 related to the type of process than results in breast cancer than

+the possible reasons you listed?"
 A: If you mean just another type of tumor or cancer?

 Maybe so, but keep in mind that many (if not most) human cancers have